sarahciston/codingcare/posts/guide.md

 [...]

 ## 5. we foreground our values

+What are the bricks, the building blocks, the core modules of a community like this one?
+What are the minimum foundations needed to support the space, to let people grow their craft their own way and flexibly flourish?

+Some items we have considered, or intuitively incorporated:

+#### • Knowledge sharing repository

+#### • Steady cadence

+#### • Material care & physical contact/resources

+#### • Inclusive, iterative & recursive, inquisitive and embracing approaches

+[...]

 These principles began as intuition and expanded, distilled, developed along the way as we noted parallels with other organizations, thinkers, makers, and more.